 How did you find this site?

-Airvolution have been continually searching for suitable wind farm sites across Scotland, part of this search included looking at Statkraft’s existing sites to add extensions to these.
-Scottish Government policy points developers towards extending sites which are one way of minimising visual impact.
+Airvolution have been continually searching for suitable wind farm sites across Scotland; part of this search included looking at Statkraft’s existing sites to add extensions to these.
+Indeed, Scottish Government policy points developers towards extending existing sites.

 Isn't this the same place where the 48 turbine Clash Gour project has been proposed?